stwalsh4118/mirage/docs/delivery/13/prd.md

 ## Open Questions
 1. Should templates be user-specific or organization-wide?
-2. How do we handle secrets in templates (encrypt, exclude, tokenize)?
+2. ~~How do we handle secrets in templates (encrypt, exclude, tokenize)?~~ **RESOLVED**: Environment variables (including secrets) are NOT stored in the database for security.
+Railway API is the source of truth.
+During cloning (PBI 15), env vars will be fetched from Railway API on-demand.
 3. Should we version templates (v1, v2, etc.)?
 4. How do we handle Railway-specific IDs during import?
 5. Should dependency detection be automatic or manual?